When are Local Queries Useful for Robust Learning?: Distribution-Free Robust Learning with Local Equivalence Queries

 \subsection{Linear Classifiers}

-In this section, we derive sample and query complexity upper bounds for restricted subclasses of linear classifiers.
-We start with linear classifiers on $\boolhc$ with bounded weights, and continue with linear classifiers on $\R^n$ with a margin condition.
-We use the well-known Winnow and Perceptron algorithms.
-Note that the robustness threshold\footnote{With respect to the exact-in-the-ball definition of robustness.} of linear classifiers on $\boolhc$ \emph{without} access to the $\LEQ$ oracle remains an open problem~\citep{gourdeau2022sample}.
+We now derive sample and query complexity upper bounds for restricted subclasses of linear classifiers.
+We start with linear classifiers on $\boolhc$ with bounded weight, and then study linear classifiers on $\R^n$.
+Note that the robustness threshold of linear classifiers on $\boolhc$ \emph{without} access to the $\LEQ$ oracle remains an open problem~\citep{gourdeau2022sample}.\footnote{With respect to the exact-in-the-ball definition of robustness.}

 Let $\Halfspaces_{\boolhc}^W$ be the class of linear threshold functions on $\boolhc$ with integer weights such that the sum of the absolute values of the weights and the bias is bounded above by $W$.
-We have the following theorem, whose proof relies on bounding the size of $\Halfspaces_{\boolhc}^W$ and using the mistake bound for Winnow \citep{littlestone1988learning}.
-The proof can be found in Appendix~\ref{app:ltf-bool-df}.
+We have the following theorem, which gives both sample and query complexity upper bounds for the robust learnability of $\Halfspaces_{\boolhc}^W$.

 \begin{theorem} The class $\Halfspaces_{\boolhc}^W$ is $\rho$-robustly learnable with access to the $\EX$ and $\rho$-$\LEQ$ oracles by using the Winnow algorithm with sample complexity $m(n,\epsilon,\delta)=O\left(\frac{1}{\epsilon}\left(n+\min\set{n,W}\log (W+n)+\log\frac{1}{\delta}\right)\right)$ and query complexity $O(m(n,\epsilon,\delta) \cdot W^2\log(n))$. \end{theorem}